What Are the Top Complications from Truck Accidents?

 The jolt and force of a truck accident may cause neck injuries like whiplash.
 Neck injuries may cause pain and prevent the victim from returning to regular activities.

-Disc injuries in the back may be minor or severe but may prevent a return to normal activity.
+Disc injuries in the back may be minor or severe but may prevent a return to regular activity.

 Burn Injuries

-The enormous size of a truck makes it more likely that a crash can burst fuel tanks, resulting in fires and causing injuries to the victims as well as pedestrians and motorists in nearby vehicles.
+The enormous size of a truck makes it more likely that a crash can burst fuel tanks, resulting in fires and causing injuries to the victims, pedestrians, and motorists in nearby vehicles.

 Additionally, trucks often carry flammable or hazardous materials.
 Gasoline and chemicals can cause fires or explosions after a crash, which causes burns of varying degrees.